The risk that’s often overlooked

 This should have you thinking very carefully about your security.

-Anyone who can walk up to your computer may be able to examine your passwords quickly and easily.
+Anyone who can walk up to your computer is able to examine your passwords quickly and easily.

 Letting the browser save your passwords